stemqq/HW4_part2/readMe.txt

 use the HTML5 slider, and I know that some of you have already programmed your own tabbed interface for previous assignments, either from scratch or using a different JavaScript library.
 However for this assignment you must use the components in the jQuery UI library.

+Below is a link to the github page